 Broadening our understanding of this phenomenon we see in the lobster, we have studied mollusk calcite shells that are covered by a protective periostracum, a protein polymer layer laid down and sometimes maintained by the mollusk mantle tissue.
 This periostracum is analogous to the epicuticle of the lobster in that it protects the calcite layer from rapid dissolution.
-We demonstrate, fig 9, that the artificial lesions created in the mollusk periostracal covering release a stream of Ca2+ and OH- ions similar to those we have observed emanating from our lobster artificial lesions.
+We observed that the artificial lesions created in the mollusk periostracal covering release a stream of Ca2+ and OH- ions similar to those we have observed emanating from our lobster artificial lesions (Fig. 9).

 Discussion

-The most interesting discovery that was made during our fine structure study of the lobster cuticle minerals was the identification of a variety of forms of carbonate apatite, aka bone, in the cuticle architecture.
+The most interesting discovery that was made during our fine structure study of the lobster cuticle minerals was the identification of a variety of forms of carbonate apatite in the lobster’s cuticle architecture.
 In the bone pipes that form the protective tubes for dermal glands and neurites, there are often two distinct carbonate apatite formulae applied to discrete adjacent layers in the tube.
 The rule so far observed is that the outermost bone layer has the highest Ca:P ratio.
 Since the tube is most likely produced by the single specialized cell of the organule cluster, it is likely that the outer (cuticle-side) layer of the tube is laid down later as the cell regresses from the cuticle surface and more inner layers of the cuticle are being laid down.
-This may represent a natural reduction in the available phosphorous as the organism starts growth and cell division that require phosphorous for nucleic acid and protein synthesis.
+This may represent a natural reduction in the available phosphorous as the organism starts growth and cell division that require phosphorous for nucleic acid and protein synthesis (references?).

-While our lobster cuticle model, fig 8, is derived from earlier observations from various research groups including our own, it relies heavily on a novel motivating principle that was reinforced by observations made during the research we carried out.
-That principle is, the cuticle minerals function chemically to protect against environmental attacks by microorganisms.
+While our lobster cuticle model, fig 8, is derived from earlier observations from various research groups including our own (PROVIDE REFERENCES), it relies heavily on the novel hypothesis that the cuticle minerals function chemically to protect against environmental attacks by microorganisms.
 Our structural model is of intermolt cuticle and we expect it to provide a basis for understanding the relatively long-term resistance to disease experienced by the lobster during its extended intermolt.
 The cuticle’s natural immune properties are also testimony to the difficulty that experimentalists have had in transmitting shell disease between symptomatic lobsters and asymptomatic aquarium mates during the intermolt period.

-The model, fig 8, based on EMP measurements, polarized light microscopy, and ionic flux studies has an outer crystalline calcite layer covering a trabecular calcium phosphatic exocuticle layer with intervening amorphous calcium carbonate between the trabeculae.
+The model, based on EMP measurements, polarized light microscopy, and ionic flux studies has an outer crystalline calcite layer covering a trabecular calcium phosphatic exocuticle layer with intervening amorphous calcium carbonate between the trabeculae (Fig. 8).
 The spongy-bone-like trabecular structure brings up the question of what cuticular feature is responsible for the slow progressive hardening of lobster carapace cuticle as described by Waddy and coworkers (1995).
 Based on our mineralization maps and our model and the hardness tests of Raabe and associates (Raabe et al. 2005) it seems that the hardness would not coincide with the outer calcite density.
 In their progressive indentation tests the outermost layer, corresponding to the calcite layer in thickness, is a moderately soft outer layer.
 That layer would need to be established relatively quickly for self-protective reasons based on our model.
 The slower, development-of-hardness layer would correspond to the zone of the phosphatic trabeculae, i.e. the inner exocuticle, which would develop more slowly depending on available phosphorous.
 Living in a phosphorous poor environment (Wu et al. 2000, Zubkov et al. 2007) the lobster may have developed a strategy of using its limited phosphorous availability by slowing down the cuticle hardening process as we know it (Waddy et al. 1995).